 Your clients will exert time and effort to prepare for the photo shoot so as a photographer, it’s important that you also do the same.
 For starters, all of your spare batteries should be fully charged, and your camera bag should be ready the night before the photo shoot.
-Additional equipment such as lights, memory cards, and drones should also be prepared ahead of time.
+Additional equipment such as lights, photography backdrops, memory cards, and drones should also be prepared ahead of time.

 4. Be The Expert: Your clients spent their hard-earned money on your services, so make sure that your professionalism shows the moment you start your session.
 Since you’re the expert, take charge and lead the session.